EriKWDev/nanim/README.md

     Sets width to WIDTH
   -h:HEIGHT, --height:HEIGHT
     Sets height to HEIGHT
+  --debug
+    Enables debug mode which will visualize the scene's tracks.
+    Default behaviour is to show the visualization in live mode but not in render mode.
 ```

 Remember that the rendering to video requires [FFMpeg](https://www.ffmpeg.org/) to be installed and available in your `PATH`.